space-ros/docs/source/Introduction/How-Space-ROS-Differs.rst

 Builds and Infrastructure
 -------------------------
-..
-  Space ROS builds include a subset of ROS 2 packages.

 There are several new infrastructure elements for Space ROS, including information resources and regular builds provided to the Space ROS community.

 .. list-table::
    :widths: 25 75